Our on-demand classes can be viewed on our “Virtual Studio” page by following these simple steps:

 You can still book online from our website schedule using your computer browser.

 Yoga and Pilates is something you can do without any equipment or props.
 But you might want to consider a number of things.
 A mat designed specifically for yoga and pilates not only gives you much-needed grip, but can also act as a cushion against hard or cold floors.
-These are available for hire at the studio, but you might want to take in to consideration the hygiene benefits of owning you own mat.
+These are usually available for hire at the studio, but we’re currently asking students to take in to consideration the hygiene benefits of owning your own mat – so please bring your own!

 Sometimes you might benefit from a few extras.
 Belts are very popular as they can give you length in the arms when needed, or they can be used in imaginative ways in certain positions.
 Blocks are often used to aid and support particular parts of the body to help with the correct alignment of a position.
 All of these pieces of equipment can be very useful when practicing, but it is our belief that we must be careful not to become too reliant on any of them.